tbxiao/chauff.github.io/_posts/2018-04-30-learningq.md

 ## Data Collection

-Where do we get *useful* (for learning) document-question pairs from?
+Where do we get a *very large* set of *useful* (for learning) and *diverse* (covering various topics) document-question pairs from?
 We looked at a number of educational Web portals and eventually settled on gathering questions from [TED-Ed](https://ed.ted.com/) and [Khan Academy](https://www.khanacademy.org/).
 The former contains learning materials and questions created by instructors (thus: high-quality), the latter contains learning materials (articles and videos) and questions that learners post about the materials.